ufal/UMR/papers/2025-data-release-notes-2-0.md

 Several minor changes complete the list of structural changes that are based on functors:

 - functors converted to new entities:
   - **contra-entity** (with op menu)
     A relatively fine-grained PDT relation relating two fighting/opposing entities (CONTRA functor) \- typically expressed by prepositions *kontra* 'contra' and *versus* (as in *akademie věd kontra vysoké školství* 'Academy of Science contra universities') or dash etc. (as in *utkání Rusko \- Švédsko* 'the Russia \- Sweden match') \- is represented as a new entity in Czech UMR.
   - **math-entity** (with op menu)
-    Mathematical operations (as addition, multiplication, or proportion/division) and intervals that cannot be analysed using spatial or temporal functors (as, e.g., *trest od tří do pěti let* 'a sentence from three to five years'), are represented with special label (OPER functor) in PDT.
-In Czech UMR, a new entity is used.
+    Mathematical operations (as addition, multiplication, or proportion/division) and intervals that cannot be analyzed using spatial or temporal functors (as, e.g., *trest od tří do pěti let* 'a sentence from three to five years'), are represented with special label (OPER functor) in PDT.
+In Czech UMRs, a new entity is used.

 ## **I.3	Coordination and discourse relations, apposition** {#i.3-coordination-and-discourse-relations,-apposition}